-Carrie hesitated for little while longer, then followed Ghazala into the hallway.
+Carrie hesitated for a little while longer, then followed Ghazala into the hallway.

 “Next time let me try first,” she said to Ghazala.
 “We had a lock which was a bit like that on a barn door where I lived as a child, but much more cranky.
 I think I know just how to twitch this kind of lock right.”

 “Oh!”
-Ghazala exclaimed, “—why didn’t you say so then, before I spent five minutes wrestling with it?”
+Ghazala exclaimed, “—why didn’t you say so before I spent five minutes wrestling with it?”